k1moshka/logic-block/README.md

 # LOGIC BLOCK

-**v1.3.0**
+**v1.4.0**

-Logic block is a JavaScript library for bundling bussiness logic of your data to common containers called blocks.
+Logic block is a JavaScript/Typescript library for bundling bussiness logic of your data to common containers called blocks.

 Features:
 * **Declarative** - defining your logic (or block) as simple as defining object in JS